Best Robotic Pool Cleaners (2026)

 Beatbot AquaSense 2 vs Aiper Scuba S1

-The AquaSense 2 (~$1,299) is the more capable, better-navigating cordless robot — more sensors, waterline cleaning, 5,500 GPH, 4-hour runtime.
-The Scuba S1 (~$550) is less than half the price but floor + walls only, with weaker real-world runtime and the Aiper-line fire-risk baggage.
-You're paying ~$750 more for meaningfully better cleaning and mapping. [src1, src3, src5]
+The AquaSense 2 (~$799) is the far more capable, better-navigating cordless robot — more sensors, waterline cleaning, 5,500 GPH, 4-hour runtime.
+The Scuba S1 (~$160) is a fifth of the price but floor + walls only, with weaker real-world runtime, a 3.8-star rating, and the Aiper-line fire-risk baggage.
+You're paying ~$640 more for meaningfully better cleaning, mapping, and reliability. [src1, src3, src5]

-Pick Aiper Scuba S1 if: you have a small/above-ground pool and want the cheapest convenient cordless option.
+Pick Aiper Scuba S1 if: you have a small/above-ground pool and want the cheapest convenient cordless option, accepting its limits.

 Corded Dolphin vs Cordless Beatbot/Aiper

-At any given price, corded Dolphins clean more thoroughly, run unattended on weekly timers, and never catch fire.
-Cordless robots (Beatbot, Aiper, WYBOT) trade some cleaning power and add a charging chore — but eliminate cord drag and are easier to drop in and pull out.
-The Pool Nerd, after 30+ tests, recommends corded for most buyers. [src1, src2]
+Corded Dolphins clean more thoroughly (4,000-4,500 GPH, 2-micron NanoFiltration), run unattended on weekly timers, and never catch fire; Poolbots reports never seeing a corded robot fire.
+Cordless robots (Beatbot, Aiper, WYBOT) run ~2,000 GPH through coarser mesh, add a daily charging chore, and carry lithium-ion risk — but eliminate cord drag and are easier to drop in and pull out.
+The Pool Nerd, after 30+ tests, still recommends corded for most buyers.
+The 2026 twist: discounting has erased the cordless price penalty, so the tradeoff is now purely cleaning-power-vs-convenience rather than power-vs-price. [src1, src2, src8]

-Pick corded (Dolphin/Polaris) if: you want maximum cleaning per dollar, hands-off weekly scheduling, and zero battery risk.
+Pick corded (Dolphin/Polaris) if: you want maximum cleaning power, hands-off weekly scheduling, and zero battery risk.

 Pick cordless (Beatbot/Aiper/WYBOT) if: cord management is a dealbreaker and you'll handle daily charging.